falkaer/the-guide/m1_memory_hierarchies/s1_computational_graphs.md

 looking at a few of the images.

 Once you have done this, just know, that the rest of this module won't actually use a real graph.
-The graph we will concern ourselves with will be defined as being one way, unidirectional, and each node can point to at most one other node.
+The graph we will concern ourselves with will be defined as being unidirectional and each node can point to at most one other node.
 This reduces the entire graph to just being a list of operations which will be executed sequentially.

 ## The Network We Want to Support
 For illustrating how computational graphs can benefit your code we don't really need to support a lot of operators.
-We need transfers to and from the GPU (eventually), a linear operator (matrix-matrix multiplication followed by an addition), a ReLU operator (single call to a max function with 0) and a softmax operator.
-The softmax operator is the most complex part, don't worry I will show you some CPU code that is fairly easy to understand.
+We need transfers to and from the GPU (eventually), a linear operator (matrix multiplication followed by an addition), a ReLU operator (single call to a max function with 0) and a softmax operator.
+The softmax operator is the most complex part.
+Don't worry I will show you some CPU code that is fairly easy to understand.
 The GPU version gets a bit complicated and is only constructed in a fairly simplistic version.